-We see that, at each $\hbar$ order, the degree of the polynomial in n is at most the order of $\hbar$, which is an equivalent characterization of the MMR expansion of the colored Jones polynomial of a knot.
-Secondly, as a consequence of the cabling, odd powers of $\hbar$ appear in the expansion, which are absent in the case of the figure eight knot~\cite{GM}.
-Moreover, the coefficient polynomials for the odd $\hbar$-powers have one lower degree whereas the degree of the polynomials are the same for the even $\hbar$-powers.
-Hence they are unaffected by the cabling operation.
+We see that, at each $\hbar$ order, the degree of the polynomial in $n$ is at most the order of $\hbar$, which is an equivalent characterization of the MMR expansion of the colored Jones polynomial of a~knot.
+Secondly, as a consequence of the cabling, odd powers of $\hbar$ appear in the expansion, even though they are absent in the case of the figure eight knot~\cite{GM}.

-\subsection{The Alexander Polynomial}
+\subsection{The Alexander polynomial}

-The cabling formula for the Alexander Polynomial of a knot $K$ is~\cite{Hedden}
+The cabling formula for the Alexander polynomial of a knot $K$ is~\cite{Hedden}

-where $\Delta(t)$ is the symmetrized Alexander polynomial and $T_{(p,q)}$ is the (p,q) torus knot.
-Note that our convention for the parameters of the torus knot are switched (i.e. $p\equiv 2, q\equiv r$).
-Applying the above formula to $C_{(9,2)}(\bm{4_1})$, we get
+where $\Delta(t)$ is the symmetrized Alexander polynomial and $T_{(p,q)}$ is the $(p,q)$ torus knot.
+Note that our convention for the parameters of the torus knot are switched (i.e., $p\equiv 2$, $q\equiv r$). \begin{Lemma} The symmetrized Alexander polynomial of $C_{(9,2)}(4_1)$ is as follows: